 “He’s useless as a superhero,” my friends would say.
-“He doesn’t have any super powers at all!
+“He doesn’t have any superpowers at all!
 Sure, he has gadgets, but he can still die from being shot or from falling off a building.
 Who wants to be a superhero that can die?
 Who wants to be a superhero that’s SO normal?!
-He’s really not even a superhero, you know?
+He’s not even a superhero, you know?
 He’s just a man!”

-As an adult, I know that we each selected characters to be that summer who provided a needed distraction from our own shortcomings and fears.
-We were on the verge of our teenage years, but still wanted to hold on to our childhood belief that we could be someone—anyone–powerful and important, but not who we really were that summer.
+As an adult, I know that we each selected characters to be that summer to provide a needed distraction from our own shortcomings and fears.
+We were on the verge of our teenage years but still wanted to hold on to our childhood belief that we could be someone—anyone–powerful and important, but not who we really were that summer.
 I know now that I wanted to be Thor because he was strong and in control, neither of which I could quite manage as one of the smallest of my friends.
 The Flash appealed to me because he was very fast and I was not fast at all.
 Aquaman controlled the water, and then the water controlled me.
-Captain America was my favorite because his alter ego, Steve Rogers, was a sickly young man who became a perfect human specimen with the help of an experimental serum.
+Captain America was my favorite because Steve Rogers, his alter ego, was a sickly young man who became a perfect human specimen with the help of an experimental serum.
 I longed for an experimental serum of my own.

 Of all the characters we played that summer, I think I learned the most from Batman; the superhero that no one aspired to be.
 You see, the Batman was just a regular guy trying to make a difference.
-While there’s nothing easy about being a superhero, the man who was most vulnerable even with all of his wits and gadgets working for him, and the occasional kid who took on the role, taught me that superheroes can come from all walks of life and we should never be afraid to do the right thing even when some early death, speaking metaphorically, is sure to result from our actions.
+There’s nothing easy about being a superhero.
+But, the man who was most vulnerable even with all of his wits and gadgets working for him, and the occasional kid who took on the role, taught me this.
+Superheroes can come from all walks of life, and we should never be afraid to do the right thing even when some early death, speaking metaphorically, is sure to result from our actions.

 So, yeah, I can finally admit it.
 I’m the Batman.